-That candy made my mouth feel funny,” said my 6-year old, Daniel.
+That candy made my mouth feel funny,” said my then 6-year old, Daniel.
 With a look of worry, he handed me the wrapper from a mini package of chewy candies.
 The next 15 minutes were a blur as I injected him with epinephrine and we sped to the emergency room in the back of an ambulance.

 When we got home late that night, I put my son in bed with me.
 All I could do was look at him, touch his hair and thank God that he was there with me.
 But in the weeks that followed, that sense of relief was replaced with guilt, fear and sadness as I watched Daniel try to make sense of what happened.

-Most families do struggle to cope with the aftermath of anaphylaxis, as we did, but the following steps helped us to hasten recovery:
+Most families do struggle to cope with the aftermath of anaphylaxis, as we did, but the following steps helped us to hasten recovery.

-Supply a Security Refuel: When toddlers first learn to walk they delight in the freedom from mom, but when they get scared, they find their way back for a hug or touch of her knee.
+Supply a Security Refuel: When toddlers first learn to walk they delight in the freedom from mom.
+But when they get scared, they find their way back for a hug or touch of her knee.
 That brief contact is enough to “refuel” them to brave the world.
 Following a severe allergic reaction, try to stay connected with your child through loving gestures.

 Practice Good Grief: After witnessing an anaphylactic reaction, parents are often shaken to the core.
 But it can be harder for our kids to cope if they see their distress amplified in us.
 Sharing the entire story with a compassionate friend can help.
 Don’t leave anything out and let the emotions go.
-I have heard some pretty horrific stories from parents, mostly through tears, but invariably the conversation leads to something that we can laugh about.
+I have heard some pretty horrific stories from parents, mostly through tears.
+But invariably the conversation leads to something that we can laugh about.
 It’s as if “getting it all out” lets the light shine through again.